May 11, 2006 -- Scientists have come up with a new clue about why weight loss may be particularly hard for obese black women.

 Checking Belly Fat

 The researchers studied 14 white women and 14 black women.
-All of the women were very obese, with aof more than 40.
+All of the women were very obese, with a body mass index (BMI) of more than 40.
 A BMI of 30 or more is considered obese.

 The women in Barakat's study had come to East Carolina University's surgery department for gastric bypass surgery.
 With the women's permission, doctors took fat samples from the women during surgery.